Visit the Best in Madison WI area things to do and attractions arranged by city and communities in the Madison Wisconsin area.

 * Wisconsin Opry – Dinners and shows.
 E10964 Moon Road, Baraboo, Sauk County, WI – 608.254.7951 – Country music.

-BARNEVELD: (26 miles west of Madison)
+BARNEVELD WI ATTRACTIONS AND THINGS TO DO (26 miles west of Madison)

 * Botham Vineyards Winery is a countryside winery east of Barneveld offering award-winning wines in the Iowa County Uplands region on 900 acres of nature conservancy where Botham Vineyards grows and produces its grapes and wines.
 Designed and built as a dairy farm in the early 1900, the circa-1900 hung barn was lovingly refurbished, and now houses the tasting room, gallery, gift shop and Back-Barn Lounge.
 An outdoor terrace provides spectacular view of the countryside.
 The old cattle shed provides office space.
 A 5000-square-foot new winery building was built in 2002.
 An annual vintage car show is a proud tradition at the Botham Winery.
 The Botham Vineyards & Winery is located at 8180 Langberry Rd, Barneveld, Wisconsin – 608.924.1412.